Secure Boot

 • Depending on Secure Boot Configuration, eFuses are burned to disable JTAG and the ROM BASIC interpreter.
 It is strongly recommended that these options are turned on.

 • Bootloader permanently enables secure boot by burning the ABS_DONE_0 eFuse.
-The software bootloader then becomes protected.
+The second stage bootloader then becomes protected.
 After this point, the chip will only boot a bootloader image if the digest matches.

 Keys